mmabey/mmabey.github.io/cse469s19/hw3_email.rst

 You will need to submit your source code, along with a Makefile and README, on `Gradescope`_.
 The Makefile must create your executable, called ``enron_search``, when the command ``make`` is run.
 Your README file must be plain text and should contain your name, ASU ID, and a description of how your program works.

+.. warning:: Do NOT submit the Enron data set with your code!
+There's no need to upload it since we will add it to the Autograder's files.
+We will announce the path to the file when we get closer to the deadline.

 A prior TA compiled some resources on how to write a Makefile which might be helpful: